 Why would anyone want to be emotionally separate from someone they love?

 What is achievable is ‘growth’ around your grief and as an experienced grief counsellor I work with clients to achieve emotional stability, emotional mastery and find personal peace with connection to both the living and those who have died in a healthy life enriching way.

-Grief can be thought of in terms of a piecing together of a new way of living and some times a new identity.
+Grief can be thought of in terms of a piecing together of a new way of living and some times a new identity and a new normal.